sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 	Answer
 	The correct answer is **for each multi-access segment**.
 The DR/BDR election is not made per area, per OSPF version, or per transmission state of the link.
 --------
-Which command would you use to configure a router ID on a Cisco router?
+Which command would you **use to configure a router ID on a Cisco router**?

 * R1 (config-router)# ip router-id ip-address

-* R1 (config-router)# router-id ip-address
+* **R1 (config-router)# router-id ip-address**

 * R1 (config)# ip router-id ip-address

 * R1 (config)# router-id ip-address

 	Answer
-	The correct answer is R1 (config-router)# router-id ip-address.
+	The correct answer is **R1 (config-router)# router-id ip-address**.
 For the network device administrator to configure a router ID on a router, the router-id ip-address command is used.
 The ip router-id ip-address, ip router-id ip-address, and router-id ip-address commands do not configure router IDs.
 --------
-Which two attack categories does the smurf attack belong to?
+Which two attack categories does the **smurf attack** belong to?
 (Choose two.)

 * **amplification (Ans)**